 The cannier of my readers will note that the earliest schisms mentioned were actually Anabaptist not Mennonite schisms.
 Fine.
 Consider it a Top Eight List if you’re gonna be like that.

-Top Ten Amusing Mennonite Church Schisms
+Top Ten Amusing Mennonite Church Schisms (for now)

 The Big A-Day.